devbit-showcases/wheres-my-ascii-maximva/README.md

 | 3 | Sith Lord | 6 x 6 | 3 | ❌ | ✅ |
 | 4 | Darth Sidious | 9 x 9 | 3 | ❌ | ❌ |

-1. Battle Droid
-    - A '4 x 4' grid with 2 tiles to turn for a correct guess and unique colors for each set.
-2. Strom Trooper
-    - A '6 x 6' grid with 3 tiles to turn for a correct guess and unique colors for each set.
-3. Sith Lord
-    - A '6 x 6' grid with 3 tiles to turn for a correct guess with only the characters changing color.
-4. Darth Sidious
-    - A '9 x 9' grid with 3 tiles to turn and only the characters changes color on selection.
-But watch out... the same ASCII character can appear in multiple sets, but they all have the same color when turned ...
-It's crazy!!

 Screenshots